robisonsantos/evm/README.md

 # evm - Erlang Version Manager

-This is a simple script which aims to make it easy to manage different Erlang versions installed on your system.
+This is a simple script which aims to simplify the management of different Erlang versions installed on your system.
 ## Installation

 Simply execute: